An Orange County therapist answers your most frequently asked questions about what to expect at therapy, rates, insurance, and more!

-Melissa, Yuki, Alexandra, Samantha, and Ana can bill as in network for Cigna for sessions after you confirm your coverage for psychotherapy services.
+All of our therapists can bill Cigna or Aetna as in network for sessions after you confirm your coverage for psychotherapy services.

 Depending on your health coverage, your therapy services may be covered in full or in part.
 If we are out of network with your insurance, we can provide you a superbill for you to submit to your insurance company for reimbursement.
 You would need to contact your insurance for specific information about coverage for psychotherapy services.

 Through a secure and confidential video platform, you can start counseling from the comfort of your own home.
 Before your appointment, an Orange County therapist will connect with you.
 Once we set an appointment, we will send you secure and confidential online intake forms and the link to our private virtual teletherapy platform.
 If you have any more questions, feel free to view our blog post on the topic!